ryanlsmith4/react-express/README.md

 - `/random/die/6` returns value from 1 to 6
 - `/random/dice/3/6` returns an array of 3 die rolls from 1 to 6

+Think about the API carefully and design it to be both intuitive and self documenting as much as you can.
+Think of making this an API that you would find easy to use.

 **Stretch Challenges**

-Try any of these you want with any extra time you have.

-- Return a random quote
+- Make an API that returns Loto Numbers
-  - Create an endpoint that returns a random quote
+- Make an API that returns from another API in a better format